haxibami/findmuskist/README.md

 ## Development / Build

+This extensin is built on [plasmo](https://www.plasmo.com/).
+See [plasmo's docs](https://docs.plasmo.com/) for more details.

 ```sh
 pnpm i
 pnpm run build
 ```

-You can load the extension from `./dist` directory.
+You can load the extension from `./build/chrome-mv3-prod` for Chrome and `./build/firefox-mv3-prod` for Firefox.

-Note: On Firefox, you may need to grant some permissions from `about:addons` page.
+Note: On Firefox, you may need to grant some permissions manually from `about:addons` page.